laithalsaadoon/remars2019-revegas-workshop/README.md

 [![Create notebook instance](img/create-notebook-instance.png)](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances/create) <!-- .element width="438" -->

 Fill out the "Notebook instance settings" form as shown below.
-You can use any Notebook instance type you want, but for best results choose one of the accelerated computing instances, like the __ml.p2.xlarge__.
+Please select __ml.t2.medium__ as the "Notebook instance type".

 ![img/notebook-instance-settings.png](img/notebook-instance-settings.png)

 Next, fill out the "Permissions and encryption" form as shown below.
 For the **IAM Role** setting, choose "Enter a custom IAM role ARN".
+Copy and paste the **Role ARN** from the previous steps.

 ![img/permissions-and-encryption.png](img/permissions-and-encryption.png)

-Scroll to the bototm of the form and click the **Create notebook instance**.
+Scroll to the bottom of the form and click the **Create notebook instance**.
 It will take a few minutes to provision the instance that runs your notebook.
 Once it finishes provisioning, you'll see an "InService" status.
 Click the [Open Jupyter link](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances/openNotebook/revegas-blackjack?view=classic) link to open your notebook.

 ![img/notebook-instances.png](img/notebook-instances.png)